Sprite Sheet Unpacker

 Sprite Sheet Unpacker is built for teams that inherit atlas exports and need the original frame images back without switching to desktop-only recovery tools.
 Add one or more atlas pages, optionally attach metadata, and export individual PNG sprites from one browser workspace.

 This is useful when developers, technical artists, and QA teams need to inspect atlas contents, recover UI assets, or migrate packed sprites into a different pipeline without server uploads.
+Manual drag-select and per-frame delete controls help when the atlas is broken or incomplete.

 How Sprite Sheet Unpacker works